FredHutch/cookbook-slurm-wlm/doc/using.md

         ...
     end

+# Package Management

+Packages are installed based on the recipes run:

+ - client: installs Slurm clients (srun, squeue, sbatch, et alia)
+ - slurmd: installs Slurm daemon
+ - slurmctld: installs the Slurm cluster controller
+ - slurmdbd: installs the database daemon
+ - pam: installs libpam-slurm
+ - munge: installs munge for authentication

+If you want this cookbook to manage packages, set `default['slurm-wlm']['packages']['manage']` to `true`.
+A value of false will still configure the system, but will assume the necessary packages have already been installed.

+The remainder of the elements of the `default['slurm-wlm']['packages']` map the recipe being run (slurmd, client, etc.) to a package that should be installed.
+The default maps the recipes to packages from the Debian `slurm-wlm` package: if different packages are required, change the value for each of the recipe keys.
+Note that _every_ value is required.
+Recipes may share package names.

+For example, if you have a package "slurm-everything" which has all of the slurm components installed:

+    node.override['slurm-wlm']['packages'] = {
+      'client' => 'slurm-everything',
+      'slurmctld' => 'slurm-everything',
+      ...
+      'munge' => 'slurm-everything'
+    }

+Note that dependencies should be handled by the package.
+If multiple packages are required for a recipe but not handled by the package's dependencies, an array of package names may be used, e.g:

+    default['slurm-wlm']['packages']['slurmd'] => ['slurmd', 'libslurm']

 # Account Database Configuration

 If you want to have this cookbook set up and configure the Slurm database, set